-- The Herbarium (SEL) has more than 110,000 dried specimens, with 2000 taxonomic types (the actual plant used in naming a new species).
-The Spirit Collection has 28,000 preserved orchid, gesneriad, and bromeliad flowers.
+- The Herbarium (SEL) has more than 115,000 dried specimens, with 2000 taxonomic types (the actual plant used in naming a new species).
+The Spirit Collection has more than 36,000 preserved orchid, gesneriad, and bromeliad flowers.

 - The Research Library houses 7,000 books, including a rare book collection of 500 volumes, rare print collection of 2,500 prints dating to more than 100 years, and several hundred active periodicals, along with engravings, slides, videotapes, and microfiche files.

 - Selby Gardens’botanists have discovered and/or described some 2,000 plant species new to science.